SNAP Benefits in Iowa: How to Apply and Qualify

 EBT Deposit Schedule in Iowa

-In Iowa, SNAP benefits are deposited in the first ten days of the month.
-Your specific date is based on the first letter of your last name, which helps you plan your grocery budget.
+In Iowa, SNAP benefits are deposited onto your EBT card within the first ten days of the month.
+Your specific payment date is based on the first letter of your last name, which helps you plan ahead.

-You can find your specific payment date in our Iowa deposit schedule guide.
+You can find your specific payment date in our Iowa deposit schedule.

 How to Check Your EBT Card Balance